 Every server in this review wraps tools that can cause real harm if misused.
 Unlike a database MCP server where the worst case is a dropped table, a misconfigured pentest MCP server could scan production systems without authorization, exfiltrate network data, or trigger intrusion detection alerts.
 None of these servers implement authorization boundaries beyond what their underlying tools provide.

 Before installing any of these: ensure you have written authorization to test the target systems, understand the legal implications in your jurisdiction, and limit tool access to authorized personnel only.
-The MCP ecosystem currently has no standard for security tool authorization — each server trusts that the agent (and the human behind it) will use it responsibly.
+The MCP ecosystem still has no standard for security tool authorization — each server trusts that the agent (and the human behind it) will use it responsibly.
+For security tools specifically, that trust is especially high-stakes.

 Rating: 4.0/5